Autistic and OK

 Everyone should be able to feel OK at school.
 But we know this isn’t the case for many autistic pupils.
 That’s why we created the Autistic and OK programme, in collaboration with Zurich and the Z Zurich Foundation, to empower autistic pupils to take control of their mental health and wellbeing, understand themselves and feel OK.

-We developed our Autistic and OK toolkit to run this ground-breaking peer-led programme.
+We developed our Autistic and OK toolkit to run this award-winning peer-led programme.
 This free, downloadable resource is available for every single secondary school in the UK.
+Some resources within the toolkit have been adapted to meet the specific needs of specialist schools and youth groups, ensuring it is inclusive and effective across different educational settings.

 Our programme aims to build a whole-school community where autistic pupils feel understood and accepted.
 Download the toolkit today and start your school’s journey on the Autistic and OK programme.